 - Tenants must comply with all obligations imposed upon tenants by building and housing codes materially affecting health and safety.

-- Tenants must keep that part of the premises that the tenant occupies and uses as clean and safe as the condition of the premises permits.
+- Tenants must keep that part of the premises that the tenant occupies and uses as clean, safe and sanitary as the condition of the premises permits.

-- Tenants must dispose of all ashes, garbage, rubbish, and other waste cleanly and safely.
+- Tenants must dispose of all ashes, garbage, rubbish, and other waste cleanly, safely, sanitary, and legally compliantly.